 There are also non-wearable devices which can integrate with a user’s environment.
 They gather data and provide insights on activities of daily living through a variety of tracking devices in the building (many systems track this differently, but gather similar data).
 These systems gather both baseline activity data and some can learn the routines of the user.
 Smart systems can alert caregivers of risk factors when there are significant changes in activity, such as a resident who is out of bed too long at night or not using the toilet for an extended period of time.
 This data can be used to determine underlying or immediate health issues.
 These systems must tread a fine line between gathering enough data to be useful and avoiding big-brother stigmas.
 More complicated systems can also become expensive quickly, as more sensors add material and upkeep costs.

 Making A Change

-In an ever-changing senior living environment, older fall prevention devices are no longer cutting it.
+In an ever-changing senior living environment, older fall protection solutions are no longer cutting it.
 There are better ways to provide health and happiness to senior living residents.
-New technologies offering automatic alerts, seamless integration, and data insights are worth investing in— just makes sure the new technology you want to integrate meets your community’s safety, privacy, and financial goals.
-Reducing falls in senior living is no small task, and newer technology in combination with fall prevention programs should be utilized to promote the highest quality resident care.
+New technologies offering automatic alerts, seamless integration, and data insights are worth the investment into just make sure the new technology you want to integrate meets your community’s safety, privacy, and financial goals.
+Reducing the fall rate in senior living is no small task, and newer technology in combination with fall prevention programs should be utilized to promote the highest quality resident care.